A Content Distribution Strategy will make the most of your content and social media channels

 The London HubSpot User Group (HUG) invited Brian to speak with the HubSpot head of EMEA, Christian Kinnear, about the impact of COVID-19 on businesses and what they can do to survive the crisis.
 Their discussion turned into an excellent piece of engaging content from two highly respected authorities in the field of inbound marketing.

 This pillar content features interesting current statistics, lessons learned from their many collective years of marketing experience, and their learned opinions on where things will go from here.
 In short, it’s a must-watch video for anyone interested in online marketing in these unprecedented times.

 It’s also a great way to show the impressive knowledge and expertise of the leaders of HubSpot, as well as Whitehat and the London HUG in general.

 This is important.
 For all the work of the next two stages to be worthwhile, the original piece of long-form content needs to be exceptional.
 After all, the point of repurposing and distributing off-shoot content from it is to draw a wider audience to watch the pillar piece and connect with your brand.
 Quality content is also more likely to be rich in quotable material to split into useful chunks.

 Know your stuff.

 If you can teach someone else something then you can probably call yourself an authority on the subject.
-David Jenyns, talking to Troy Dean on his WP Elevation podcast in Australia describes how writing his own book on Authority Marketing was a way to prove to potential customers that he knew was his was talking about – and could help them with their needs.
+David Jenyns, talking to Troy Dean on his Agency Mavericks podcast in Australia describes how writing his own book on Authority Marketing was a way to prove to potential customers that he knew was his was talking about – and could help them with their needs.